awslabs/codecatalyst-blueprints-for-aws-pdk/blueprints/type-safe-api/README.md

 # About this blueprint

-This blueprint creates a type safe API using constructs from the AWS Project Development Kit ([AWS PDK](https://aws.github.io/aws-pdk/)), and provides:
+This blueprint creates a type-safe API using constructs from the AWS Project Development Kit ([AWS PDK](https://aws.github.io/aws-pdk/)), and provides:

-- a mechanism which allows you to define an API using either Smithy or OpenAPI v3, and
+- a mechanism which allows you to define an API using either Smithy or OpenAPI v3
+- build-time code generation to allow you to implement and interact with your API in a type-safe manner
 - a construct which manages deploying this API in an API Gateway.

-Using Smithy or OpenAPI V3 allows you to use features such as generated client and server types, infrastructure, documentation, and automatic input validation.
+Supports TypeScript, Java and Python, and any combination of these languages for CDK infrastructure, server-side implementation or client-side interaction.

 ## How does it work?

-This blueprint generates runtime projects from your API definition, which include clients for interacting with your API, and server-side code for implementing your API.
-The blueprint also generates a type-safe CDK construct with an integration for every API operation.
+Given your API definition, this blueprint generates the following at build-time:

+- clients for interacting with your API in multiple languages
+- server-side code for implementing your API in multiple languages
+- a type-safe CDK construct to deploy your API and configure automatic input validation
+- React hooks for interacting with your API from a React website
+- documentation in multiple formats

 You can apply (or stack on) this blueprint to an existing PDK Monorepo project for extending the API capabilities of a project.